 The confiscation of thousands of counterfeit Covid-19 vaccines in China has sparked new skepticism about local supplies and threatens to raise global doubts about the reliability of Chinese-made doses.

-Police have made at least 80 arrests in Beijing and in the eastern Shandong and Jiangsu provinces this week in a spreading scandal that harks uncomfortably to previous issues over counterfeit and dangerous locally-made products.
+Police have made at least 80 arrests in Beijing and in the eastern Shandong and Jiangsu provinces this week in a spreading scandal that harks uncomfortably to previous issues over counterfeit and dangerous locally-made medical products.

 State media has predictably sought to downplay the scandal, giving scant details in their cursory reports about ongoing investigations and on how widely bogus shots are being circulated and administered.
 The reports have not mentioned if any officials in charge of drug development and supervision are responsible or will be sacked.